The Power of Poultry

 Parent Soil Type: Canton and Charlton fine sandy loams; well-drained and include up to 20% rock formation.
 The soil is extremely acidic in wet areas, but otherwise is moderately acidic.

 At Ocean Hour Farm, like many farmers in the Northeastern United States, we face soils depleted of nutrients.
-This can happen from growing annual crops in the same place for a long time or, as in our case, when transitioning from a grass field to a productive pasture.
+This can happen from growing annual crops in the same place for a long time or, as in our case, when attempting to transition from a grass field to a productive pasture.
 The lack of nutrients is commonly addressed through the use of fertilizers, synthetic or organic, to replenish the three essential nutrients in farming: NPK, which stands for Nitrogen (N), Phosphorus (P), and Potassium (K).
 Other key nutrients that are often depleted are calcium, magnesium, and trace minerals such as boron, zinc, and copper.
 You can test the availability of these nutrients in the soil with chemical soil tests through the University of Massachusetts, Amherst.

 “The challenge your farm faces is that due to previous history on the farm, you have inherited soils which have been depleted of fertility, and have significant compaction, including soil surface compaction.
 Surface compaction is causing rainfall to run over and off the surface and even pool on some areas of the soils instead of infiltrating into the soils.” – Sarah Flack

-As regenerative farmers, we wanted to use animals (and their poop) to replenish soil nutrients rather than conventional fertilizers.
-We identified poultry as the best livestock for providing quick nutrients and as a relatively low-cost protein source for our staff and community.
+Poultry was also selected as it provides fast-acting ‘hot fertilizer’ and is a relatively low-cost protein source for our staff and community.
 Their swift growth allowed us to plan for two rounds of pasture-raised chickens and one round of pasture-raised turkeys.

 “In terms of impacting our pasture health, the rotational poultry system made an observable difference in our grasses,” said gg glasson, livestock steward.
 “As the year ended, our cows grazed where the chickens and turkeys spent the most time, and it felt rewarding to have them grazing on grass that was fertilized by animals we raised.”